 KCOM has been the only regional network provider to pass Ofcom's USP criteria.
 Several other smaller regional firms applied to become USPs in different areas of the UK but were rejected.
 They are expected to have covered their entire network area by 2019.
 BT says they plan to use a mixture of fibre-to-a-premises (FTAP) and fibre-to-the-cabinet (FTTC) to meet the USO criteria.
 Still, people are concerned that this will be extremely difficult for them in the time frame.

 Although 95% of the UK population now have fibre services following commercial and government-funded rollouts.
 There are still around 860,000 homes that are not getting the best broadband they could be.

 There is definitely an increased worry that some homes and businesses are being left behind throughout the UK.
 However, the USO is expected to focus on catering for the remaining 1-2% of the UK that is unlikely to be reached by super-fast broadband (24Mbps).

 Although the USO is expected to cover the whole of the UK, it is not an automatic service upgrade.
 Only the people in poorly served areas will have the right to request a broadband upgrade.
 It is expected that the maximum wait time for a broadband upgrade once requested and approved will be around one year.
 However, USPs will have 30 days to decide if the consumer has met the correct criteria for USO eligibility.

-Although BT and KCOM have already been confirmed as official USPs, other providers are still able to apply before the consultation closes in February 2019.
-Ofcom hopes the first ‘demand’ will be made by the end of 2019.
+Although BT and KCOM have already been confirmed as official USPs, other providers can still apply before the consultation closes in February 2019.
+Ofcom hopes the first demand will be made by the end of 2019.